AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_get_started_android.md

        }
    }
    ```

-2. To integrate the Agora Chat SDK into your Android project, in `Gradle Scripts`, open `build.gradle (Module: app)` and add the following lines.
-For X.Y.Z, please fill in the current SDK version number; you can visit [Sonatype](https://search.maven.org/search?q=a:chat-sdk) to see the latest version number.
+	 <div class="alert note">The way to add the Maven Central dependency can be different if you set  <a href="https://docs.gradle.org/current/userguide/declaring_repositories.html#sub:centralized-repository-declaration">dependencyResolutionManagement</a> in your Android project.</div>

+	b.
+In `/Gradle Scripts/build.gradle(Module: <projectname>.app)`, add the following lines to integrate the Agora Chat SDK into your Android project:

    ```java
    android {